ashish0kumar/windots/README.md

 Welcome Ricers! 👋 If you're a Windows user feeling stuck in your ricing journey and want a setup similar to Unix environments, this collection of dotfiles is for you.
 Tailored for a Windows setup, these configs will help you elevate your system's aesthetics and functionality to the next level!

 > [!NOTE]
-> All terminal and shell-related configurations are maintained in this repository -> [dotfiles](https://github.com/ashish0kumar/dotfiles) <br/>
+> All configurations related to WSL2 (Linux) are maintained in this repository -> [dotfiles](https://github.com/ashish0kumar/dotfiles)
-> I'm using WSL2 for my setup, so if you're interested, feel free to check that out.

 <hr/>